keelan-krinsky/University-Notes.-/MCBG 2032/Integrated Notes.md

 birth rations will be skewed by the fact that YY individuals are not actually born.
 NOTE: this is an example of incomplete dominance of Y with respect to MERC.

+### Effective Of the environment on genetic expression.
+#### examples

+Myopia(short sightedness):

+Populations where book learning is not inforced/encouraged from an early age do not show high rates of myopia even though the genetic dispostion between the two populations is very similar.